About

 How to get a shiny crackly crust on your blondies

-I LOVE seeing that shiny crackly crust on these blondies (or brownies), when they come out of the oven.
+I LOVE seeing that shiny crackly crust on these blondies (or chocolate brownies), when they come out of the oven.

 Getting this crust is very easy.
 Eggs + sugar + air = shiny crackly crust.